carhero/ESP32-aws-iot/README.md

 # About This Project
 This Project is ESP32 porting version of AWS-IoT "shadow_console_echo" example.
 Some example folder and files are added to search network discovery and other applications.
-It does not incloud ESP-IDF but only having example project.
+It does not include ESP-IDF but only having example project.
 So you need to setup ESP-IDF indivisually.
 Have fun ^__^

 # Amazon Web Services IoT Thing Shadow Example